Codeversant/meter-sync-api-example/README.md

      */
     public static final String MeterOffIntentAction = "com.codeversant.MeterSync.MeterOff";

-When Meter Off is broadcast as a result of the meter being switched to vacant, the Intent will contain the fare components as String extras.
+When <b>com.codeversant.MeterSync.MeterOff</b> is broadcast as a result of the meter being switched to vacant, the Intent will contain the fare components as String extras.

     public static final String FARE = "FARE";
     public static final String EXTRAS = "EXTRAS";